Wondolofsky of San Jose scores the final goal in a 1-1 draw, and retires - ExBulletin

 SAN JOSE, CALIFORNIA (AP) – Chris Wondolowski scored his 171st and final goal of his career Sunday night to help the San Jose Earthquakes draw 1-1 with FC Dallas.

-The MLS all-time goals leader retired after the match, ending an 18-year career.
+The MLS all-time goals leader retired after the match, ending a 17-season career.
 Wondolowski, 38, put in a one-touch shot from near the penalty spot from a low pass by Marcos Lopez to give San Jose (10-13-10) a 1-0 lead in the 34th minute.
 He scored five goals in his final season.

 Neither team is subject to the play-off.